Volkswagen e-Up (2016)

 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Volkswagen e-Up is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Volkswagen e-Up! is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|